Some handy hints and Tips in response to subjects often raised by our customers...

 Try to keep your puppy stimulated and form a routine with him as soon as possible.
 Inevitably there will be periods when you have to leave him alone.
 Try to get him tired before you leave him and / or give him something that will keep him occupied.
 A Kong toy filled with frozen minced beef or tripe or a rawhide chew work well.
 A radio playing in the background can also sometimes help with separation anxiety.

 There is no point in investing in an expensive bed until your puppy has grown out of this teething phase.
-Our Berkeley Raised Dog Beds can be useful during this period as they are less vulnerable to potential damage by chewing and the covers are easy and economic to replace just in case!
+Our Berkeley Raised Dog Beds can be introduced gradually during this period as they are less vulnerable to potential damage by chewing and the covers are easy and economic to replace just in case!

 Kennelling your Dog